Playing Outside Decreases ADHD Risk for Kids

 Whatever the reason, playing outside has been a historical staple for children around the world.
 Decreased outdoor activity for children may impact more than just vision.
 Other research has found that playing outside increases immunity.
 Increased exposure to soil organisms and other microorganisms lowers the risk of infection.

 Researchers differ in their theories for the mechanisms involved with regard to ADHD and vision.
 Some believe that more time indoors means more television and computer games and less social interaction.
 Many also believe that outside play not only exercises the eyes, but increases healthy interactions with other kids.
-We have also discussed how social play helps kids diagnosed with ADHD.

 Another factor is that increased exposure to the sun’s radiation can increase vision health and exert a calming effect at the same time.
 This is due to the fact that the eyes are allowed to see a full spectrum of color around them when outside.
 Colors such as green and blue have been shown to have a calming effect, and can increase cognition.